-At June 30, 2012, the Company has recorded goodwill of \$56,850,000 from the acquisition of Rules-Based Medicine, Inc. that was completed on May 31, 2011 (see Note 12).
-This Goodwill relates solely to the Companion Diagnostic segment.
+The Company has recorded goodwill of \$56,850,000 from the acquisition of Rules-Based Medicine, Inc. that was completed on May 31, 2011 (see Note 12).
+This goodwill relates solely to the Company's Companion Diagnostic segment.
 Goodwill is tested for impairment on an annual basis as of April 1 and in the interim by reporting unit if events and circumstances indicate that goodwill may be impaired.
-The events and circumstances that are considered include business climate, legal factors, operating performance indicators and competition.
-Historically, impairment of goodwill was evaluated using a two-step process.
+The events and circumstances that are considered include business climate and market conditions, legal factors, operating performance indicators and competition.
+Impairment of goodwill was evaluated using a two-step process.
 The first step involves a comparison of the fair value of the reporting unit with its carrying amount.
-If the carrying amount of the reporting unit exceeds its fair value, the second step of the process involves a comparison of the fair value and the carrying amount of the goodwill of that reporting unit.
 If the carrying amount of the goodwill of that reporting unit.
-If the carrying amount of the goodwill be recognized in an amount equal to the excess of carrying value over fair value.
+If the carrying amount of the goodwill of that reporting unit.
+If the carrying amount of the goodwill of that reporting unit.
+If the carrying amount of the goodwill over fair value.
 If an event occurs that would cause a revision to the estimates and assumptions used in analyzing the value of the goodwill, the revision could result in a non-cash impairment charge that could have a material impact on the financial results.